 Using oxygen for asthma

-Of the 12 times Kitty and Son #2 have been hospitalized for asthma, they have all included oxygen.
-Yet there are different ways it is administered.
+Of the 12 times Kitty and Son #2 have been hospitalized for asthma, they needed oxygen each time.
+Yet there are different ways oxygen is administered.

-Sounds simple, right?
-Well, the nasal cannula and oxygen mask are used for different levels of oxygen use.
 The mask is usually used when patients are on a higher delivery of oxgyen, around 6 liters or above.
-The nasal cannula can be used for less than that.
+The nasal cannula can be if the patient is using less than 6 liters.
 It depends on how many liters of oxygen you're on as to whether you get the mask or cannula.

-Usually, when one of the kids were admitted, they would be first put on a high delivery of oxygen (6 liters) and thus the mask.
-Later, they try to wean the kids down by giving less oxgen every day, and then switch them to the cannula.
+Usually, when one of the kids were admitted, they would be first put on a 6 liters of oxygen, and get a mask.
+Later, the medical staff tries to wean the kids down by giving less oxygen every day, and then switch them to the cannula.

 A few things to keep in mind is that even with pediatric sized cannulas, they can be really irritating and cause problems.
-We have had times when the respiratory therapist snip the tubes, so they're a bit smaller and don't go as far up the kid's nostrils.
+We have asked the respiratory therapist snip the tubes, so they're a bit smaller and don't go as far up the kid's nostrils.

 Anyway, if you ever need to be on oxygen, there's a few hints.
 It's not as scary as it seems, and it is ever so helpful when you can actually breathe!
 I'm a little picky when it comes to breathing and my kids.....I like it when they can breathe.